cepharum/file-essentials/README.md

    * the `Stats` instance retrieved on calling `fs.stat()` on element and
    * the depth of current element (0 is selected folder, 1 is all its children, etc.)

-  The function is expected to return boolean with true deciding to include the element with resulting list and false to ignore it.
+  The function is expected to return boolean with `true` or `false`.
 It also may promise that result value.
+By returning or promising `true` the tested file or folder is considered match and gets collected in resulting list.
+By returning or promising `false` the tested file or folder is not collected.
+In addition, **find()**'s iteration isn't descending into any tested folder **filter** is returning `false` on and unless **skipFilteredFolder** is set `false` explicitly.

 * **converter** may be callback function invoked with equivalent signature as described on **filter** before.
 The callback is mapping all found elements to some data eventually collected and included with promised result list.
-Any return value is collected in resulting list instead of either element's relative or absolute path name.
-Returning promise is okay, but doesn't defer processing further elements implicitly.
+The return value is collected in resulting list instead of element's relative or absolute path name.
+By returning `null`, `undefined` or empty string here, no data is collected in result list on related file or folder.

+  Returning promise is okay, but in opposition to **filter** this doesn't defer processing of further elements implicitly.

+  > By combining **filter** and **converter** it is possible to control what folders to descend into with **filter** and select files or folders to be part of resulting list with **converter**.

 * **minDepth**: Sets minimum depth level to be matched by any element included with returned list.
 Default is 0.

 * **maxDepth**: Sets maximum depth level to be matched by any element included with returned list.
 Default is `+Infinity`.

+* **skipFilteredFolders**: This option is set by default to prevent **FileEssentials.find()** from descending into subfolders dropped by **filter** described before.
+It may be cleared explicitly to force descending into such subfolders even though excluding the subfolder from result itself.

 This method is also exposed as `Find`.